How To Blend Fictitious History When Writing Medieval Fantasy

 What figures existed during that time?

-Perhaps an antagonist that, while evil, can occasionally do some good.
+Perhaps an antagonist who, while evil, can occasionally do some good.

 You might also want to include mystical creatures such as fairies, elves, sprites, and goblins.